elfsvet/lightning-challenge/README.md

 - create front end to the project.
 - change console.log to alerts of modules to display to the client
 - show alert after some set of time.
+- make more interactive than simple console.log in the console

 ## Acknowledgements
 - This project was inspired by DTN tech assignment [_starter code_](https://bitbucket.org/dtnse/lightning-alert/src/master/).